Richard Petrich Obituary - Daly City, CA | San Francisco Chronicle

 August 5, 1930 – June 4, 2020

 Peacefully at home with his four sons beside him.
 Beloved son of the late Max E. and Josephine (nee' Denahy).
-Dearly beloved father of Richard J. (Marilyn), Mark C. (Dorthy), David E. (Tina), & Daniel S. (Emma); adored grandfather of Max, Megan, Josephine, Erik, Emily, Tessa, Julia and Jacqueline; proud great grandfather of Leila, Soleil, Vega, Elliot and Onyx; loving uncle of Denice, Debra, Laura and Joan; dear cousin of Rose Liardet; younger brother of the late Max A. (Lucy) Petrich.
+Dearly beloved father of Richard J. (Marilyn), Mark C. (Dorthy), David E. (Tina), & Daniel S. (Emma); adored grandfather of Max, Megan, Josephine, Erik, Emily, Tessa, Julia and Jacqueline; proud great grandfather of Leila, Soleil, Vega, Elliot and Onyx; loving uncle of Denice, Debra, Laura and Joan; dear cousin of Rose Liardet; younger brother of the late Max A. (Lucy) Petrich and life partner of the late Rita Howse.
 A native San Franciscan, he attended St. Anne of the Sunset Elementary, Sacred Heart High School and City College of S.F.
 A lifelong pianist.
 A gregarious and fun loving patriarch.

 Committal at Holy Cross Catholic Cemetery.